oma3dao/spatial-store-rfp/spatial-store-rfp.md

   7. Data Breaches:
       a.
 Adversaries can steal data (including behavior, location, and interactions) stored by the Store.
       b.
 Adversaries can misuse public information stored on the Infrastructure.
+      c.
+Adversaries can steal private keys to control accounts.
   8. Cross-Platform Vulnerabilities: Since the app store will operate across various platforms (iOS, Android, VR, PC, etc.), vulnerabilities in one platform may allow attackers to compromise other platforms or the overall app store ecosystem.
   9. Denial-of-Service (DoS) Attack: Attackers could flood the Infrastructure with fake registration requests or excessive network traffic.
   10. Reputation Spoofing:
       a.
 Attackers could register false credentials with an End User, such as an Agent as a human or a human as an Agent.
       b.
 Attackers could register false credentials with an Application.
+      c.
+Bots could sybil attack a review system.
   11. Identity Theft:
       a.
 Attackers could steal or hijack the identity of an End User or Developer.
       b.
 Attackers could view private credentials associated with an ID.
       c.
 Attackers could track End Users through the metaverse, violating privacy rights.
+  12. User Error:
+      a.
+Users can lose passwords or control of their private keys.
+      b.
+Users can send funds to the wrong address.
+  13. Governance:
+      a.
+Centralized store governance can lead to the same issues as centralized app stores.
+      b.
+Collusion in decentralized governance.
+  14. Spatial:
+      a.
+Attackers could steal owned locations.
+      b.
+Location can be spoofed.
+      c.
+Process for owning a location can be manipulated or spammed.

 ## Requirements

 The below requirements are used as a measure to compare different System design options.
 Some of the requirements are required, some are optional.
 For more information on how to interpret the language, please see Section 5 of the [OMA3 Working Group Process](https://github.com/oma3dao/working-group-process/blob/main/working-group-process.md).